 The most common way to misreport the real financial information is by using earnings manipulation.
-To constrain such opportunistic behavior, country-level initiatives has been

-&lt;sup>3 European Commission (2012), Proposal for a Directive of the European Parliament and of the Council on improving the gender balance among non-executive directors of companies listed on stock exchanges and related measures.
-COM (2012) 614 addressed through enhanced regulation such as the Cadbury report in the UK in 1992 or the Good Governance Code of listed companies in Spain in 2006.
+To constrain such opportunistic behavior, country-level initiatives have been implemented through enhanced regulation such as the Cadbury report in the UK in 1992 or the Good Governance Code of listed companies in Spain in 2006.
 Similarly, concerning specifically the board diversity, many European countries like Spain, Sweden, Denmark, Finland and the UK have enacted regulation towards mandating/promoting more female representation in publicly held firms (Sila, Gonzalez, & Hagendorff, 2016).
-Norway is counted as the first European country to introduce legislation on gender quotas on the board of directors, including sanctions when not fulfilling the required quotas.
+Norway is counted as the first European country to introduce legislation on gender quotas on the board of directors, including sanctions imposed when companies do not fulfill the required quotas.
 Italy, Germany, France and more recently Portugal have followed the example of Norway in this regard.